SeismicSource/sourcespec/docs/spectral_inversion.rst

 ``spectral_sn_min`` (see :ref:`configuration_file:Configuration File`).
 Component spectra below this threshold are excluded from the inversion.

-From :math:`SSNR_x`, two quality parameters are derived:
+From :math:`SSNR_x`, the following quality parameters are derived:

 1. **SSNR mean**: Mean of :math:`SSNR_x` across the station components.
 2. **SSNR max**: Maximum of :math:`SSNR_x` across the station components.
+3. **SSNR fmin** and **SSNR fmax**: The minimum and maximum frequencies, across the station components, where the signal-to-noise ratio exceeds 3.

 These values are reported in the output YAML file and in the SQLite database (if enabled).